hylu-dev/hylu-blog/content/posts/overview-of-probability/index.md

 $$P(A\cap B) = P(B|A)P(A) = P(New\ evidence\ after\ current\ event)P(current\ event)$$

+### An Example

-As an example, let's say our hypothesis is that Anne is a vegetarian and let's say that 1/4 of people are vegetarians.
+Let's say our hypothesis is that Anne is a vegetarian and let's say that 1/4 of people are vegetarians.
 Then the probability of Anne being one is just so.

 $$P(H) = 1/4$$